muellllkreis/iOS-stopwatch/README.md

 Finally, it's up to you to build out the 'AddTimeViewController' to exhibit the following functionality:

 1. It should have a label in the middle that it prepopulated with the current value of the elapsedTimeLabel in the 'HomeViewController' when the 'AddTimeViewController is launched' (note: this label's value will be static, it won't update like the elapsedTimeLabel)
-2. It should have a 'cancel' bar button item in top left that dismisses the 'AddTimeViewController'
+2. It should have a 'cancel' bar button item in top left that dismisses the 'AddTimeViewController'.
 3. It should have a 'save' button somewhere, which, when pressed, presents an alert saying that you just 'fake' saved the time.
-In the alert message, you should mention the value in the label
+In the alert message, you should mention the value in the label.
+4. To pass the time from the 'HomeViewController' to the 'AddTimeViewController', you will need to edit the code found in the 'prepare()' function in 'HomeViewController'.
+Here, uncomment the line that creates the 'targetController'.
+In the 'AddTimeViewController', add a field called 'elapsedTime' as a 'String' with an initial blank value.
+Back in the 'prepare()' function, add a line of code that will set the 'elapsedTime' value in the 'targetController' with the value of the time label in the 'HomeViewController'.
+In 'onViewDidLoad()' in the 'AddTimeViewController', you can now set the label text based on the value of 'elapsedTime'.

 ## Submit